CT scan: CT perfusion imaging

 CT perfusion imaging is a specific form of CT to assess flow through blood vessels whilst injecting a contrast agent.
 Blood flow, blood transit time, and organ blood volume, can all be calculated with reasonable sensitivity and specificity.
 This type of CT may be used on the heart, although sensitivity and specificity for detecting abnormalities are still lower than for other forms of CT.
 This may also be used on the brain, where CT perfusion imaging can often detect poor brain perfusion well before it is detected using a conventional spiral CT scan.
 This is better for stroke diagnosis than other CT types.

+PET CT

+Positron emission tomography–computed tomography is a hybrid CT modality which combines, in a single gantry, a positron emission tomography (PET) scanner and an X-ray computed tomography (CT) scanner, to acquire sequential images from both devices in the same session, which are combined into a single superposed (co-registered) image.
+Thus, functional imaging obtained by PET, which depicts the spatial distribution of metabolic or biochemical activity in the body can be more precisely aligned or correlated with anatomic imaging obtained by CT scanning.

+PET-CT gives both anatomical and functional details of an organ under examination and is helpful in detecting different type of cancers.

 Medical use

 Since its introduction in the 1970s, CT has become an important tool in medical imaging to supplement conventional X-ray imaging and medical ultrasonography.
 It has more recently been used for preventive medicine or screening for disease, for example, CT colonography for people with a high risk of colon cancer, or full-motion heart scans for people with a high risk of heart disease.
 Several institutions offer full-body scans for the general population although this practice goes against the advice and official position of many professional organizations in the field primarily due to the radiation dose applied.

 The use of CT scans has increased dramatically over the last two decades in many countries.
 An estimated 72 million scans were performed in the United States in 2007 and more than 80 million in 2015.